-Create Your First Capture
+Create Your First Check

 Crosscheck offers three ways to capture a bug, each suited to a different situation.
-This guide walks you through creating your first capture with each mode so you can choose the right one when it counts.
+This guide walks you through creating your first check with each mode so you can choose the right one when it counts.

-Capture types at a glance
+Check types at a glance

 | Type | Best for | Output |